 If you plan to climb leave your vertigo home and wear practical shoes.
 The stairs are rough, the incline is steep and many people come down on their bottoms.
 And stay hydrated; you want to keep your wits about you.

 Tulum is a smaller collection of ruins right on the coast.
-It’s not sweepingly grand like Chichen Itza or Coba, but it’s an easy half-day trip and it reveals a lot about the Mayan way of life.
+It’s not sweepingly grand like Chichen Itza or Coba, but it’s an easy half-day trip and your tour guide will relate a lot of what they’ve learned from Tulum about the Mayan way of life.

 It’s doable with kids who can deal with a 45-minute tour.
 It’s fine with a baby if you have a carrier and can protect him or her from the sun.

-It would a frustrating place to visit with a toddler or preschooler because you’re right next to the ruins but can’t touch or climb on them.
+It would frustrating to visit with a toddler or preschooler because you’re right next to the ruins but can’t touch or climb on them.
+And they would very much want to.

 If you need to cool off, there’s a small beach below the ruins where you can swim (photo, top).

 Tip: You can do Tulum and Coba in one day.
-They are close enough to each other and neither takes more than an hour or two.
+They are close enough to each other each only takes an hour or two.

 The complexes and what they tell us about Mayan culture are different enough, too, for both to be interesting and to complement each other.

-Chichen Itza, a large complex of Mayan pyramids and ruins, was the highlight to my first Cancun vacation in high school.
+Chichen Itza, a large complex of Mayan pyramids and ruins, was the highlight of my first Cancun vacation in high school.

 It’s still a unique and spectacular destination.

 The sightseeing-to-driving-time ratio is better for Coba and Tulum.
-But if you’re traveling with teenagers and they’re at all willing to make the trek to Chichen Itza, go.
+But if you’re traveling with teenagers who are at all willing to make the trek to Chichen Itza, go.
+Plan on giving a full day over to it.
+Join a group so you don’t have to do the long drive yourself and you;kk have a guide when you get there.

 Visit A Traditional Village